JohanVerne/SpotifyREADMEStats/README.md

 2. Click **Add New Project**
 3. Import your forked GitHub repository
 4. Vercel will detect the Python project automatically
-5. Create a Github Personal Access Token (PAT) --> you can see the steps [here](https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#on-vercel)
+5. Create a Github Personal Access Token (PAT) --> you can see the steps [from this repo](https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#on-vercel)
 6. Before deploying, add **Environment Variables**:

 - `SPOTIPY_CLIENT_ID`: Your Spotify Client ID